samik1234/e-motion-clone/README.md

-Both need to run to live
+Both lines need to run for the live code and deployment process

 For run in server : npm run build and
                     npx convex dev